moltony/pixiv-monitor/README.md

 ## Command-line arugments

-* `--list-artists` List currently configured artists
+* `--list-artists` List currently configured artists.
-* `--debug-log` Output debugging logs into the console
+* `--debug-log` Output debugging logs into the console.
+* `--basic` Enable basic output.
+Use this if you can't or don't want to use the cool three-window curses-based UI.

 ## RSS